 Recent Account Planning Instructors

-This is a eleven week program with the primary purpose of assisting students in developing the skills that can get them a job as an account planner or junior account planner in an advertising agency or company with an account planning department.
+This is a 10-week program with the primary purpose of assisting students in developing the skills that can get them a job as a brand strategist or creative.

-You will receive a Certificate of Completion, a transcript of grades and leave with a professional portfolio.
-To qualify for a completion certificate, all students must meet the academic requirement: The student must complete all required units and attain the designated number of hours in their program of study.
+You will receive a Certificate of Completion, a transcript of grades and leave with a professional portfolio of four case studies.
+To qualify for a completion certificate, all students must complete all required units and attain the designated number of hours in their program of study.

 Start your Career

 Join the 7,000 other people who started their career at Miami Ad School.

 Throughout the quarter, planners will have the opportunity to work with several different art director/copywriter teams to develop ad concepts from a brief developed by the account planner.
 Develop the variety of skills you need to work with creatives.